SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Most HTML elements are a member of one or more content categories — these categories group elements that share common characteristics.
 This is a loose grouping (it doesn't actually create a relationship among elements of these categories), but they help define and describe the categories' shared behavior and their associated rules.

 Flow content
-Flow content is a broad category that encompasses most elements that can go inside the &lt;body> element.
+Flow content is a broad category that encompasses most elements that can go inside the ‹body> element.

 Heading content is a subset of flow content that includes h1-h6, and theoretically though not relevantly the never-implemented the-spec-is-lying-about-it hgroup
 Sectoning content is a subset of flow content that was supposed to be relevant for the outline algorithm that was never implemented, and so is a somewhat-irrelevant category.